island-lang/island-lang.github.io/README.md

 			continue nonprimes = nonprimes.union(multiplesOfN)
 ```

-Wouldn't it be nice to make an infinite-length (unbounded) stream which enumerate all prime numbers?
+Wouldn't it be nice to make an infinite-length (unbounded) stream which enumerates all prime numbers?
 This can be achieved by, for each prime encountered, storing a stream enumerating its multiples, and at each step incrementally advancing the collected streams as needed:
 ```isl
 stream primes()
 	// Generates the integer sequence n^2, n^2 + n, n^2 + n + n, n^2 + n + n + n, ...